Mid-Block Pedestrian Crash Predictions in a Systemic, Risk-Based Pedestrian Safety Process

 Research among drivers suggests that pedestrians using mobile phones may behave riskily while crossing the road, and casual observation suggests concerning levels of pedestrian mobile-use.
 In China, the risk may be greater with the frequent presence of cyclists on the crosswalks disputing the way with pedestrians.
 An observational video based survey of about 800 pedestrians was conducted to establish rates of mobile phone use, measure pedestrian crossing behavior, and compare the safety of crossing behaviors for pedestrians using, versus not using, a mobile phone.
 Among females and males, pedestrians who crossed while talking/listening or texting, on a mobile phone were less likely to display caution when initiating the crossing, to look at traffic while crossing, to avoid opposite pedestrians and bicycles, or to have eyes communication with right/left-turning vehicles and on-crosswalk bicycles, compared to those not using a mobile phone.
 Furthermore, female pedestrians who were texting reacted more slowly to the pedestrian green (PG) display.
 These effects suggest that talking or listening on a mobile phone is associated with cognitive or auditory distraction, and texting is associated with decreased situation awareness, and these might undermine pedestrian safety.
 Messages explicitly suggesting techniques for avoiding mobile-use while road crossing may benefit pedestrian safety: problem caused by technology can be solved by technology.
 Keywords: Pedestrians, mobile phones, bicycles, traffic safety

-Modeling Pedestrian and Motorist Behavior at Semi-Controlled Crosswalks: The Effect of a Change From 1-Way to 2-Way Street Operation
+Modeling Pedestrian and Motorist Behavior at Semi-Controlled Crosswalks: The Effect of a Change from One-Way to Two-Way Street Operation

 Jon Fricker, Purdue UniversityShow Abstract